storybookjs/react-native/app/polymer/README.md

 ## Polymer Notes

 - This is super super experimental, if you want to use this, expect some bugs, and missing features.
 - We're looking for help to support this.
-If you're a member of the Polymer community and like this projet, please help us!
+If you're a member of the Polymer community and like this project, please help us!
   If you need any onboarding from us, we're happy to help you in any way!